What does the Bible say about different sexual positions?

 This verse seems to imply that “beside her” may refer to just foreplay or foreplay and intercourse side-by-side.
 2 Samuel strongly suggests that “with her” refers to sexual intercourse.
 However, it is not clear if the verse refers to two different positions.

 Notice that Scripture refers to the “marriage bed” in a positive manner in Hebrews 13:4, except when sin occurs.
 This implies that sexual activity on the bed between a husband and wife is approved by God.
 This statement should not be taken to imply that sexual activity that does not occur on the bed is not permitted.
-But it does imply that a variety of sexual activity is permissible on the marriage bed.
+But it does imply that a variety of sexual activity and sex positions is permissible on the marriage bed.

-Sexual Activity Outside The Bedroom
+Sex Positions Outside The Bedroom

 The book of Song of Solomon reveals that God approves of sexual activity between a husband and wife.
 It is a positive statement of what is permissible.
-Consequently Song of Solomon 7:10-11 reveals that God approves of sexual activity that occurs other places than at home on the marriage bed.
+Consequently Song of Solomon 7:10-11 reveals that God approves of sexual activity that occurs in other places than at home on the marriage bed.
 In the following passage notice that the wife is planning to take a trip and spend a night at some distant village and then in the morning go out into the vineyard and engage in “lovemaking” or foreplay and sexual intercourse.

 I am my beloved’s,